RedCrewOS/open-qr-standard/profiles/payment-profile.md

 }
 ```

-### Session Claim Endpoint
+### Offer Claim Endpoint

-The following schemas define the content to be included in the request and response payloads for the session claim endpoint under the ‘profiles’ property.
+The following schemas define the content to be included in the request and response payloads for the offer claim endpoint under the ‘profiles’ property.

 The following schema will be included in the request object with an object with the field name of the *Code Consumer Profile URN*.